benzamin/simple-movie-catalog/README.md

 - Once the black CMD window is done, waiting for some keypress, do it!
 Open the report/Movies.html for detailed catalog.
 For missing movies, check report/movies_missing_info.html.
 - If you want to replace anything in the report/movies.html, edit the 'find-N-replace.bat' and edit the 'search' and 'replace' variables.
 - You can reset all the catalog for a fresh start by double clicking the 'reset-as-fresh.bat'
+- Optional: For the movie-request feature, you need to install a php-mysql system, like MAMP.
+Keep the whole project in the 'htdocs' folder of MAMP.
+Make a new DataBase from mysql control panel(normally http://localhost/phpMyAdmin) and create a 'requests' table in it using movierequest/SQL/db.sql file.
+Then add your database name/username/password/host in the dbConfig.php file.
+Now you should be able to run the movierequest/index.php file and add new movie request from the button in the left.

 ##Fixes and new features over the original
 - Added searching for movies based on Name/Plot/Year/Genre.